KyuriP/Discovering_CCM/README.md

-This repository serves as a research archive for the thesis project ***Discovering Cyclic Causal Models in Psychological Research***.
+This repository serves as a research archive for the thesis project ***Discovering Cyclic Causal Models in Psychological Research*** (https://doi.org/10.56296/aip00012).
 It contains the data, `R` code,  figures, manuscript, supplementary material, and other subsidiary files related to the project.
 Detailed guidelines on how to reproduce all analyses are described in separate README files (see [below](#reproducing-study)).

 <details>